ATTENTIONRegistration for classes may close up to seven (7) days before the class start date.

 • Penlight

-• Required textbook (purchase link emailed after registration)
+• Required textbook (purchase link will be emailed to student after registration)

 Attendance & Coursework -